pwhipp/yob/README.md

 In [2]: y = Yob('/tmp/yobs/A')

-# Use a context manager to automatically save any changes automatically
+# Use a context manager to automatically save any changes
 In [3]: with y:
    ...:     y['base_path'] = '/tmp/yobs'
    ...: